-Fiscal Year 2018-19 Highlights including Special Projects and Purchases elections.
+Fiscal Year 2019-20 Highlights including Special Projects and Purchases elections.
 The amount of actual expenditure is based upon a number of factors including ballot prices, and anticipated turnout, and are charged based upon a contractual agreement between the Town and the County's Board of Elections.

-No municipal election was held during the year
+• Municipal election was held during the year